 We Are Here For You

 At the Stoddard Firm, our Atlanta child trafficking attorneys handle trafficking cases in DeKalb County, Fulton County, Gwinnett County, Clayton County, Cobb County, and throughout Georgia.
 Our founder, Matt Stoddard, has been named a “Rising Star” by Georgia Super Lawyers as well as a “Top Attorney in Georgia” by Atlanta Magazine.
 After gaining years of experience defending corporate interests, Matt chose to put his skills to work helping those who have been harmed by the negligence and misdeeds of others.
 The Stoddard Firm focuses on empowering the survivors of child trafficking by seeking justice for them and taking economic resources away from those who benefit from trafficking.
 If you or someone you love has been the victim of human trafficking, we have the knowledge and expertise to successfully pursue your claim.
-We encourage you to contact us today by calling 678-RESULTS (678-737-8587) or filling out a free case evaluation form.
+We encourage you to a child trafficking lawyer in Atlanta by calling 678-RESULTS (678-737-8587) or filling out a free case evaluation form.

-Trafficking In The U.S. and Georgia
+Child Trafficking And Sex Trafficking In The U.S. and Georgia

 While it may not be something reflected on by the average person, the prevalence of trafficking in this country is growing.
 It has been concluded that this disgraceful practice has surpassed the illegal gun trade to become the second-largest underground market in the U.S. (the sale of illegal drugs is first).
 The black market commercial sex economy in Atlanta alone is believed to be worth approximately $290 million a year, with traffickers making an average of $33,000 each week.
 The demand for humans as a commodity requires a steady supply, putting estimates at 300,000 American children annually being victimized into sex trafficking.